Akxai/multimedia-bounty/README.md

 ## Features

-### Added functionalities
+## Added functionalities

+### Search:
-- Search: You can search for files by their names or types.
+You can search for files by their names or types.
 The search functionality dynamically updates the file list as you type.

+The search functionality allows you to search for files based on their names or types.
+Here's how it works:

+   - In the app's user interface, you'll find a search input box where you can enter your search query.

+   - As you type in the search input, the app dynamically filters the file list based on the search query.

+   - The filtering process compares the lowercase versions of the file names and types with the lowercase version of the search query.
+If a file's name or type contains the search query, it will be included in the filtered file list.

+   - The filtered file list is updated in real-time, displaying only the files that match the search query.

+### Filter:
-- Filter: You can filter files by their types.
+You can filter files by their types.
 Choose from options like video, audio, document, or image to view files of a specific type.

+The filter functionality allows you to filter files based on their types.
+Here's how it works:

+   - In the app's user interface, you'll find a filter dropdown menu that lists different file types such as video, audio, document, and image.

+   - To apply a filter, you can select a specific file type from the filter dropdown menu.

+   - When you select a file type, the app filters the file list to display only the files that match the selected type.

+   - The filtered file list is updated accordingly, showing only files of the selected type.

+   - If you want to view all files again, you can choose the "All" or "None" option in the filter dropdown menu.
+The "All" option displays all available file types, while the "None" option removes any applied filters, showing all files.

+By combining the search and filter functionalities, you can easily search for specific files by name or type and further narrow down the file list by filtering based on file types.
+This provides a convenient way to find and manage your files within the file manager app.

 ### Previous functionalities